How to Become a Hospice Nurse

 Hospice Nurse Education

-Becoming a hospice nurse requires earning a nursing degree, either an ADN or a BSN.
+Becoming a hospice nurse requires earning a nursing degree, either an ADN or a BSN, and an RN license.
 The right pathway for you will depend on your background and goals.

 ADN Degree

 An ADN is faster, taking half the time a BSN requires.
 ADN programs typically are less competitive and more affordable.
-However, a BSN is more valuable for higher-level positions or if you want to become an advanced practice registered nurse.
+An ADN meets the minimum eligibility requirements for the NCLEX-RN exam and RN licensure.
+However, employers prefer or require a BSN for higher-level nursing positions.

-High school diploma or GED certificate, math and science classes, typically open admission
+• Admission Requirements: High school diploma or GED certificate, math and science classes, 2.0 GPA or higher

-Nursing skills, communication, how healthcare functions, legal and ethical considerations
+• Program Curriculum: Nursing skills, communication, nursing principles, legal and ethical considerations

 BSN Degree

-Nursing skills, leadership, data and research analysis, communications, how healthcare works, legal and ethical considerations
+• Program Curriculum: Nursing skills, leadership, data and research analysis, communications, legal and ethical considerations

 Hospice Nurse Licensure and Certification

-You must hold and maintain an RN license to work as a hospice nurse.
+You need an active RN license to work as a hospice nurse.
 Maintaining your license requires verified continuing education for nurses, such as attending approved conferences, classes, or webinars.
-It can also be completing approved reading/study and passing a test.

 CHPNs must renew their certification every four years.
-This involves fulfilling practice hour requirements, continuing professional education requirements, completion of an application, and fee payment.
+This involves fulfilling practice hour requirements, continuing professional education requirements, completing an application, and paying a fee.

 Working as a Hospice Nurse

-In a home setting, hospice nurse responsibilities may include educating family or friends on how to help keep the patient comfortable.
-Depending on the setting and patient’s needs and preferences, hospice nurses often work with social workers, psychologists, and other mental wellness care providers.
-Some may also work with clergy.
+Hospice nurses work in homes, hospice facilities, and nursing homes.
+In a home setting, they educate family and friends on patient comfort care.
+Depending on the patient’s needs, hospice nurses work with social workers, clergy, psychologists, and other mental wellness care providers.

 Frequently Asked Questions About Becoming a Hospice Nurse